HL7/davinci-dtr/input/pagecontent/use_cases.md

 A healthcare provider organization contains medical providers such as hospitals, doctors, etc.

 #### EHR System
 The Electronic Health Record (EHR) system shall be the primary system used to initiate the DTR process.
-The [SMART App Launch](http://hl7.org/fhir/smart-app-launch) app will typically be initiated from within the EHR.
+The [SMART App Launch](http://hl7.org/fhir/smart-app-launch) will typically be initiated from within the EHR.

 The goal of DTR is to collect clinical documentation and/or to encourage the completion of documentation that demonstrates medical necessity for ordered items or services.